hexdump0815/sonaremin/README.md

 a lot more info will come here over time - just some basic points already:

+- it is possible to run vcvrack in sonaremin at 32khz smapling rate and to run jackd on the sonaremin at 44.1khz - in this case resampling is done inside of vcvrack which will cost about 10% of extra cpu usage, but might get relevant when using the sonaremin with the jackd network functionality and other gear, which does not support 32khz
 - how to use jackd network functionality to communicate with other devices over network: coming later
 - how to use multiple sonaremins in parallel: coming later